-- 127. In accordance with sections 26(1)(c) and 26(4) of the Act, a medical scheme is not allowed to collect fees payable by a member to a third party, e.g. a funeral fund, on behalf of that third party.
+- 185. A scheme shall present in profit or loss insurance revenue arising from the group of insurance contracts issued.
+The amount of insurance revenue recognised in the reporting period shall depict the consideration to which a scheme expects to receive over the coverage period of the contracts. - 186.
+Insurance revenue presented in profit or loss shall exclude any investment components, i.e. PMSA contributions). - 187.
+Gross contributions comprise risk contributions and PMSA contributions and are determined and approved annually and included in the medical scheme rules.
+Risk contributions represent gross contributions after the deduction of PMSA contributions.
+In accordance with sections 26(1)(c) and 26(4) of the Act, a medical scheme is not allowed to collect fees payable by a member to a third party, e.g. a funeral fund, on behalf of that third party.
 Therefore, gross contributions should not include such fees.
-Gross contributions should only include contributions made in terms of the rules of the medical scheme, which must be in compliance with the Act. - 128.
+Gross contributions should only include contributions made in terms of the rules of the medical scheme, which must be in compliance with the Act. - 188.
 Section 26(7) of the Act requires that all contributions be paid directly to a medical scheme not later than three days after payment thereof becoming due.